suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 And as I was writing my thesis in Obisidian, some notes could become very long indeed.
 Could we devise a method that keeps track of frequent chunks as users edit their notes?

 ### Used at least
-At this point I'd come up with some requirements for producing a ranked list of word chunks as users edited their notes:
+At this point I'd come up with some requirements for producing a ranked list of chunks as users edited their notes:

-1. Words needed to be represented as numbers somehow, as
+1. Words and sentences needed to be represented as numbers somehow, as operating on numbers is much faster than operating on strings
+2. It needed to have very little computational overhead as to not block downstream tasks
+3.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI5MzUyMzIyLDE1MTE1MzY2NzZdfQ==
+eyJoaXN0b3J5IjpbLTcyMDIzMTU5NywxNTExNTM2Njc2XX0=
 -->